-Calculate the chemical potentials for a hyperplane, one vertex at a time
+Calculate the chemical potentials for the target hyperplane, one vertex at a time

 - dbf (pycalphad.Database) Database to consider - comps (list) List of active component names - phases (list) List of phases to consider - current_statevars (dict) Dictionary of state variables, e.g. v.P and v.T, no compositions. - comp_dicts (list) List of tuples of composition dictionaries and phase flags.
-Composition dictionaries are pycalphad variable dicts and the flag is a string e.g. ({v.X('CU'): 0.5}, 'disordered') - phase_models (dict) Phase models to pass to pycalphad calculations - parameters (dict) Dictionary of symbols that will be overridden in pycalphad.equilibrium - callables (dict) Callables to pass to pycalphad
+Composition dictionaries are pycalphad variable dicts and the flag is a string e.g. ({v.X('CU'): 0.5}, 'disordered') - phase_models (dict) Phase models to pass to pycalphad calculations - parameters (dict) Dictionary of symbols that will be overridden in pycalphad.equilibrium - callables (dict) Callables to pass to pycalphad espei.error_functions.zpf_error.get_zpf_context (dbf, comps, phases, datasets)